-Murray wins 3-setter to reach Barcelona semis
+Nadal, Murray advance to semis at Barcelona

 Ramos-Vinolas had chances to beat Murray for the second straight time, but the top-ranked British player controlled the decisive points to close out the match in three hours.

-The 19th-ranked Ramos-Vinolas eliminated Murray in the third round at the Monte Carlo Masters last week before eventually losing to Rafael Nadal in the final.
+The 19th-ranked Ramos-Vinolas eliminated Murray in the third round at the Monte Carlo Masters last week before eventually losing to Nadal in the final.

+"It was very similar to the match in Monte Carlo, except in that match I was the one who had chances, and today he had more chances to win," Murray said.
+"I feel like I was a little more aggressive at the end of the second and third sets and then played a good tiebreak."

-Murray will next face fourth-seeded Dominic Thiem of Austria, who defeated lucky loser Yuichi Sugita of Japan 6-1, 6-2.
+Murray will play fourth-seeded Dominic Thiem of Austria, who defeated lucky loser Yuichi Sugita of Japan 6-1, 6-2.

-Murray comfortably won the final-set tiebreaker from a 4-0 lead, but he only got there after saving seven break points and converting all three he had against Ramos-Vinolas.
+Murray comfortably won the tiebreaker from a 4-0 lead, but he only got there after saving seven break points and converting all three he had against Ramos-Vinolas.

 The Spaniard broke at 4-4 in the decisive set but failed to serve out the match.
 In the second set, Ramos-Vinolas squandered two break points at 3-3, and three at 4-4.